 Troubleshooting 101: Learn What To Do About a Faulty Thermostat

-Regardless of the type of heating and cooling system you have installed in your home, the connection between you and the air conditioner of heating system is the thermostat.
+Regardless of the type of heating and cooling system, you have installed in your home, the connection between you and the air conditioner of heating system is the thermostat.
 The thermostat functions like a switch that turns the heating and cooling system on and off at the right time.
 Whenever these systems malfunction, many homeowners tend to think that the problem is with their heating and cooling systems.
 While this often the case, the problem with your HVAC system could just be a faulty thermostat.
-As such, the best cause of action to take whenever your HVAC system malfunctions is to call a reputable air conditioner repair service La Quinta, CA contractor to examine the system and remedy the problem.
+As such, the best cause of action to take whenever your HVAC system malfunction is to call a reputable air conditioner repair service La Quinta, CA contractor to examine the system and remedy the problem.
 However, some problems that affect thermostats are easy and homeowners can remedy them on their own.
 If you would like to troubleshoot a broken thermostat, here is how you can go about it.

 Have You Checked Power Supply to the Thermostat?

-A thermostat is simply a temperature switch that regulates when your heating and cooling system comes on and goes off.
+A thermostat is simply a temperature switch that regulates when your heating and the cooling system comes on and goes off.
 Just like conventional switches, a thermostat needs electricity for it to function.
-A considerable number of residential air conditioners, and even some light commercial air conditioners today are powered by an alternating current (AC) of 24V.
+A considerable number of residential air conditioners and even some light commercial air conditioners today are powered by an alternating current (AC) of 24V.
 In such units, the thermostat gets a 24V power supply from the HVAC system, particularly from the handler.
 As such, disrupting power supply to the handler will affect the functioning of your thermostat as well.
 The first thing to check, in such a case, would be the air handler circuit breaker.
 A tripped circuit breaker may be the reason your thermostat is not working.

 Check the Display Light